toozuuu/ngxsmk-gamenet-optimizer/README.md

 ## ✨ What is NGXSMK GameNet Optimizer?

-NGXSMK GameNet Optimizer is a comprehensive, open-source gaming optimization tool designed to enhance your gaming experience through intelligent system and network optimization.
+NGXSMK GameNet Optimizer is a comprehensive, open-source gaming optimization tool with a modern dark theme UI designed to enhance your gaming experience through intelligent system and network optimization.
 Unlike commercial alternatives, it's completely free, open-source, and respects your privacy.

 ### 🎯 Key Benefits